Weekend getaway in Havana

 I recommended Havana 100%

-After the Havana was destroyed by a pirate in 1555, the Spanish brought soldiers and started building fortresses and walls to protect the city.
+After the Havana was destroyed by pirates in 1555, the Spanish brought soldiers and started building fortresses and walls to protect the city.
 Castillo de la Real Fuerza was the first fortress built; initiated in 1558.

 Parque Central